SDU-Chain/PRIDE-NIZK-Experiments/Experiments/README.md

 bash python3 screen curl wget go gcc make truffle tar
 ```

+  Note that this experiment is done in 2019.
+Go 1.14 is not supported.
+You may choose the go toolchain that comes with Ubuntu 18.04.

   For example, on Ubuntu 18.04, you may install missing packages through apt-get.

 ```bash